 Postdoctoral fellowships pay a competitive annual stipend based on NIH guidelines.

-Applications are due July 28, 2015 (fellowships are expected to start November 1, 2015) and will be scored on the following criteria:
+Applications will be due spring 2016 and will be scored on the following criteria:

 - Applicant strengths and research potential (Emphasis is given to clinical fellows and applicants who have graduated within the last year, excluding clinical fellows, and who are or will be new to Ohio State—less than one year—and who have the potential to become independent scientists.)